joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Mental   |Mentallly or psychologically taxing actions |
 |Spirit   |Magic- or spirituality-related actions      |

-The primary recharging actions are as follow and do not represent all the ways of recharging batteries:
+The primary recharging actions are as follows and do not represent all the ways of recharging batteries:

 |Action        |Time to recharge |Target battery |Target battery increase per time unit |
 |:-------------|:----------------|:--------------|:-------------:|